property360-2/Dreambook-Salon/documentation/concept.md

 - **Overlap prevention**:
   - When creating a new appointment, system checks active appointments for overlaps against the service duration.
   - Admin can configure **max concurrent appointments per time slot** (e.g., max 3)
+- Booking settings (maxConcurrentAppointments, ookingWindowDays) persist in the singleton Settings record while blackout windows are stored as BlockedRange entries used by the availability API.
 - Admin can block specific dates/times (e.g., holidays) where booking is disabled.

 ### Inventory Automation